Malta Tax Refund System

-Shareholders of Maltese companies are entitled to claim refunds of tax paid in Malta by the company on income allocated to the FIA and MTA, when such income is distributed as a dividend.
+Shareholders of Maltese companies are entitled to claim refunds of tax paid in Malta by the company on income allocated to the Foreign Income Account (FIA) and Maltese Taxed Account (MTA) when such income is distributed as a dividend.

 6/7 Malta Tax refund

-Shareholders are normally entitled to claim a refund of 6/7 of the tax charged to the Maltese company, subject to a maximum of the tax actually paid to the Maltese tax authorities.
+Shareholders are typically entitled to claim a refund of 6/7 of the tax charged to the Maltese trading company.
+Therefore, this makes the effective tax rate of 5%.

 5/7 Malta Tax refund

-Where the income in question is made up of passive interest and royalties, the shareholders may claim a refund of 5/7 of the tax charged to the Maltese company, subject to a maximum of the tax actually paid to the Maltese tax authorities.
+Where the income of the business is made up of passive interest and royalties, the shareholders may claim a 5/7th refund of the tax charged to the Maltese company.
+Therefore, this makes the effective tax rate of 10%.

 2/3 Malta Tax refund

-Where passive income and royalties have been subject to a claim for double taxation relief, including the FRFTC, a refund of 2/3 of the Malta tax charged may be applicable.
+Where passive income and royalties have been subject to a claim for double taxation relief, including the FRFTC (Flat Rate Foreign Tax Credit), a 2/3rd refund of the Malta tax charged may be applicable.

 100% Malta Tax refund

-Where the income in question is made up of income and gains from participating holdings, and the participation exemption is not availed of, the shareholders may qualify for a full refund of Malta tax paid.
+When the revenue is made up of income and gains from participating holdings, and the participation exemption has not been applied, the shareholders may qualify for a full refund of Malta tax paid.